onconova/onconova/pop-docs/docs/guide/security/permissions.md

 **Example:**

-A *Viewer* (Level 1) will not see buttons to add new patient cases or export data.
+A *Member* (Level 1) will not see buttons to add new patient cases or export data.
 Attempting to navigate directly to a restricted route via URL will redirect the user or show an access denied message.

 **Benefits**: